openkruise/kruise/docs/proposals/20210628-workloadspread.md

 Also, when a Pod that belongs to a subset is deleting or evicting, webhook will put it into the `deletingPods` map in subsetStatus and update `missingReplicas` += 1.

 ##### Update Pod Status
-When a Pod that belongs to a subset changes status phase to 'succeed' or 'failed', which means Pod has been terminated lifecycle, webhook will clean it from `creatingPods` map and update `missingReplicas` -= 1.
+When a Pod that belongs to a subset changes status phase to 'succeed' or 'failed', which means Pod has been terminated lifecycle, \
+webhook will clean it from `creatingPods` map and update `missingReplicas` -= 1.

 #### Reschedule strategy
 rescheduleSubset will delete some unscheduled Pods that still in pending status.
 Some subsets have no sufficient resource can lead to some Pods scheduled failed.

-WorkloadSpread has multiple subset, so some Pods scheduled failed should be rescheduled to other subsets. controller will mark the subset contains Pods scheduled failed to unscheduable status and Webhook cannot inject Pod into this subset by check subset's status.
-Controller cleans up Pods scheduled failed to trigger workload create new replicas, webhook will skip unscheduable subset and chose suitable subset to inject.
+WorkloadSpread has multiple subset, so some Pods scheduled failed should be rescheduled to other subsets. \
+controller will mark the subset contains Pods scheduled failed to unscheduable status and Webhook cannot inject \
+Pod into this subset by check subset's status.
+Controller cleans up Pods scheduled failed to trigger workload create new replicas, \
+webhook will skip unscheduable subset and chose suitable subset to inject.

 The unscheduled subset can be kept for 10 minutes and then should be recovered schedulable status to schedule Pod again by controller.

 #### Deletion priority

 We have three types for subset's Pod deletion-cost
-1. the number of active Pods in this subset <= maxReplicas, deletion-cost = 100. indicating the priority of Pods in this subset is more higher than other Pods in workload.
+1. the number of active Pods in this subset <= maxReplicas, deletion-cost = 100. indicating the priority of Pods \
+   in this subset is more higher than other Pods in workload.
-2. subset's maxReplicas is nil, deletion-cost = 0. indicating the priority of Pods in this subset is more lower than other subsets that have a not nil maxReplicas.
+2. subset's maxReplicas is nil, deletion-cost = 0. indicating the priority of Pods in this subset is lower than \
+   other subsets that have a not nil maxReplicas.
-3. the number of active Pods in this subset > maxReplicas, two class: (a) deletion-cost = -100, (b) deletion-cost = +100. indicating we prefer deleting the Pod have -100 deletion-cost in this subset in order to control the instance of subset meeting up the desired maxReplicas number.
+3. the number of active Pods in this subset > maxReplicas, two class: (a) deletion-cost = -100, (b) deletion-cost = +100. \
+   indicating we prefer deleting the Pod have -100 deletion-cost in this subset in order to control the instance of subset \
+   meeting up the desired maxReplicas number.

 CloneSet has supported deletion-cost feature in the recent versions.